sh4ka/ShahinSorkh.github.io/_posts/2019-07-20-how-is-it-like-to-be-a-dev-in-iran.md

 Sometimes CloudFlare resists to serve due to broken TCP packets!

-It is pain in the ass when you are going to learn something new; no YouTube, no Reddit, no Medium, painfull surfing the web and so on.
+It is pain in the ass when you are going to learn something new; no YouTube, no Reddit, no Medium, painfully surfing the web and so on.

 I don't talk about low quality internet access, like 200kB/s on home wifi!